Exploring the Black Hills of South Dakota in the Winter

 Carhenge is quite a bit further, located in Alliance, NE, about 2.5 hours from either Custer or Rapid City.
 Carhenge is a free roadside attraction that Jim Reinders created back in 1987.
 It replicates Stonehenge in England, but with cars painted gray instead.

-The site is pretty cool but is not worth more than about 30 minutes of your time.
+The site is pretty cool but is only worth more than about 30 minutes of your time.
 It is best visited on the way to or from the Black Hills.
 Still, it was interesting, unique and worth the stop if you are headed that way.

 Carhenge